munterfi/glacier-flow-model/README.rst

 glaciers at 0.01 m/m.
 The alpine gradient is set by default in the model.
 To model the glaciers, annual steps are calculated.
-First the mass balance (accumulation and ablation) for the area is added to the glacier layer and in a second step the glacier flow is simulated by using a modified D8 technique, which is known for modeling surface water flows over the terrain.
+First the mass balance (accumulation and ablation) for the area is added to the glacier layer and in a second step the glacier flow is simulated by using a modified D8 technique (fracd8).
+Since the prupose of the D8 flow direction algorithm is modeling surface water flows over terrain, the D8 algorithm was modified to be able to consider the fraction of ice that is flowing out of each cell based on the glaciers velocity.
 In order to avoid pure convergence of the flow, a random impulse ("nudging") is added to the flow.
 Then the surface of the glaciers is slightly smoothed.
 The simulation stops when the observed difference in mass balance for a smoothed curve (n=-100) is less than 0.0001 m.

 Getting started
 ---------------